nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 To retrieve some fundamental simulation parameters, two special functions are built into NESTML:

--  ``resolution`` returns the current resolution of the simulation in ms. In NEST, this can be set by the user using the PyNEST function ``nest.SetKernelStatus({"resolution": ...})``.
+-  ``resolution()`` can be used inside the ``update`` block, and returns the length of the current integration timestep that is to be taken.
+This can correspond to a fixed simulation resolution grid, but depending on the simulation platform, it can also be a jump from spike event to spike event.
--  ``steps`` takes one parameter of type ``ms`` and returns the number of simulation steps in the current simulation resolution.
+-  ``steps(interval)`` takes one parameter of type ``ms`` and returns the number of simulation steps in the current simulation resolution.
+This only makes sense for simulations for which a fixed simulation time grid is defined.

-These functions can be used to implement custom buffer lookup logic but should be used with care.
-In particular, when a non-constant simulation timestep is used, ``steps()`` should be avoided.
+These functions can be used to implement custom buffer lookup logic, but should be used with care.

-When using ``resolution()``, it is recommended to use the function call directly in the code, rather than defining it as a parameter.
+When using ``resolution()``, it is recommended to use the function call directly in the code, rather than assigning to to a parameter.
 This makes the model more robust in case of non-constant timestep.
-In some cases, as in the synapse ``update`` block, a step is made between spike events, a timestep which is not constrained by the simulation timestep.
 For example:

 .. code-block:: nestml

+   state:
+       x real = 1.

    parameters:
        h ms = resolution()   # !!
 NOT RECOMMENDED.